mDaHua/SSP-Mamba/README.md

-# SSP-Mamba
+# WESSP-Mamba
-The pytorch code of hyperspectral image super-resolution method SSP-Mamba.
+The pytorch code of hyperspectral image super-resolution method WESSP-Mamba.

 The code will be released after acceptance.
 ## Requirements